Best of Barcelona

 The dining scene is one of Barcelona’s main attractions.
 It’s not just food on the plate, though that is important, but the whole dining experience.
 Even a casual meal here can be an occasion.

 If you’re a list-checker, Barcelona has plenty of places to offer.
-Disfrutar comes in at number 1 on the World’s 50 Best Restaurants list in 2024 (for what that’s worth).
+Disfrutar comes in at number 1 on the World’s 50 Best Restaurants list in 2024.

 The likes of Condé Nast Traveler will offer their suggestions of the latest hot spots, for what that’s worth.